 Hello!
 I invite you to go Indian again, with a delicious korma, chicken korma.
 I must say chicken is not the best of meat but it is light and if freshly cooked, delicious.
 All kinds of meat are good as long as they are eaten with moderation.
 I found out that myself, long time ago, when exaggerating with meat, I felt so sick, I hated the sight of it for weeks.
-When I think than mom was not even cooking it, I was on a summer camp in high-school and everyday, almost three times a day I ate meat in sausages, salami, grilled or cooked.
 Well, when it is too much, it is too much.
 I don’t want to be boring or get bored, although sometimes, both happen, at the same time.
-It is just a passing moment.🙂 Continue reading, please.😉 Or not.
+It is just a passing moment. 🙂 Continue reading, please. 😉 Or not.

 Before I get to the actual recipe, I would like to recommend something.
 I just don’t know how to introduce it.
-It goes well with chicken korma, an Indian and so Asian food, and “The Arabian Nights: Tales from a Thousand and One Nights”.
+It goes well with this recipe and any Indian and Asian food: “The Arabian Nights: Tales from a Thousand and One Nights”.
 I started reading it and got immersed into a very different world, beautiful and unique, quite like Indian food.
-They both come from Asia, in the books there are several references and stories about India so, yes, it goes well.
+They both come from Asia, in the books there are several references and stories about India so, yes, it goes down well.
 Like a good wine, imho.
 I so amazed by this book that I started reading it after so many years.
 When I was a child I read a few stories, and now, getting some volumes of it (I don’t have them all, and what I read is really from a 1987 Romanian edition) I love it.
 Read it yourself and I think you would love it too.

 - 750 g (1 lb/ 10 oz) chicken meat, cut into cubes

 - 300 ml (1/2 pint / 1 1/4 cups) double (heavy) cream

 - 2.5 cm (1 inch) fresh ginger root, coarsely chopped